 - testing everywhere, that is, across environments and devices

-Some companies have a more complex CI/CD pipeline, that runs all the tests for every change, then merges those changes onto a tip or primary branch for release candidates.
+Some companies have a more complex software development process of projects, that runs all the tests for every change, then merges those code changes onto a tip or primary branch for release candidates.
 You might configure the pipeline to only create a test run for these “release candidate” builds.
-Likewise, it might make sense to create a test run and not close it, as the people doing other elements of testing will need to update their human test cases.

-Test case management systems like Testomatio can provide a single source of truth for all project participants.
+Thus, test case management systems like testomat.io can provide a single source of truth for all project participants.
 Test management system tracks the exact change that breaks the build or causes a test to fail.
 This means tracing a failure back to the lines of code that created the error, the person who made the change, the time, and likely the feature, story, or piece of business functionality that change was designed to enable.

 - Faster Release Cycles Faster – speeding up the build and deploy cycle will allow your team to get new features into production quicker, it follows that end-users will be much more satisfied.